Search

 Animal Behaviourists and Trainers are often found working in a shelter or welfare environment.
 When we refer to Animal Trainers, we refer to those who teach animals skills such as how to walk on a lead and follow basic commands, eg “sit” or “stay”.
 They may also work on basic behaviour modifications such as jumping up or excessive barking.
 On the other hand, Animal Behaviourists are professionals who attempt to understand why an animal may behave in a particular manner.
 Some people refer to them as animal psychologists.
 Together, Animal Behaviourists and Trainers work with animals to modify and prevent behaviour problems in dogs or cats.
 They use science-backed tools such as behaviour modification techniques to identify pet problems, develop comprehensive treatment plans, and teach foster or adopting pet owners how to implement these treatment plans.
 Animal Behaviourists and Trainers duties include:

-Dog trainers hoping to work in the animal welfare industry will have certification from an accredited body such as IMDT or the Delta Institute or have completed the ACM40321 Certificate IV in Animal Behaviour and Training qualification.
-Behaviourists are university qualified, generally in a veterinary profession.
+Dog trainers hoping to work in the animal welfare industry will have certification from an accredited body such as IMDT or have completed the ACM40322 Certificate IV in Animal Behaviour and Training qualification.
+Behaviourists are university-qualified, generally in the veterinary profession.

 5. Veterinarians